telerik/docs-seed/README.md

 ### Prerequisites
 - Install Docker (Community Edititon(CE) is enough):
   - Use the [official Docker installation guide](https://docs.docker.com/install/).
 Accept the default installation instructions (use Linux containers, and so on).
-  - From the Docker **Settings** window, share the drive where the documentation repos reside with Docker.
 - Install [Node.js](https://nodejs.org/en/) and restart the machine.
 - Choose a repo you want to contribute to (for example, [https://github.com/telerik/xaml-docs.git](https://github.com/telerik/xaml-docs.git).
 We will refer to that repo later on as **'MY-REPO'**.
 - Pull the documentation repo onto your hard drive (for example, `"D:\Work\xaml-docs"`).
 We will refer to the local path, where the documentation repo is cloned, as **'DOCS-PATH'**.